 Pace University Campus Bookstore

-To fully develop the student landscape of Phase I of the NYC Master Plan, the bookstore will be relocated from 41 Park Row.
+To fully develop the student landscape of Phase I of the NYC Master Plan, the bookstore was relocated from 41 Park Row.
 During construction (June 2017 to August 2018), the store will temporarily be moved to the first floor of 157 William St.

 When Phase I construction is complete (scheduled for Fall 2018), the bookstore will move to the first floor of 1 Pace Plaza and will become a Spirit Store, focusing on selling Pace merchandise.

 Beginning in June 2017, all textbooks can be ordered online and shipped for free through Barnes and Noble, as the physical store will no longer sell textbooks.

-As of June 1, 2017, a new digital locker system will be implemented on campus and in the residence halls.
+As of June 1, 2017, a new digital locker system has been implemented on campus and in the residence halls.
 The digital locker system will make delivering all packages to students quicker and also make it easier for students to have their textbooks delivered to campus.
 The lockers can be found at the following locations:

 In order to implement Phase I of the NYC Master Plan, Sciame Construction will be utilizing the Frankfort Lot for mobilization and deliveries.

-Beginning on Wednesday 5/24/17, the Frankfort Lot will be closed to all vehicles for the remainder of the Master Plan Project, which is estimated to be completed in late 2018.
+As of Wednesday 5/24/17, the Frankfort Lot is closed to all vehicles for the remainder of the Master Plan Project, which is estimated to be completed in late 2018.